bshihab/laser_speckle_project/README.md

 ## Running the Applications

-### Laser Speckle UI (Advanced)
+### Main Application (Recommended)

+The `updated_widget.py` in the laser_speckle_UI directory is the recommended application to use.
+It provides a complete, all-in-one solution that:
+- Controls the Basler camera
-This is the main application for advanced laser speckle analysis:
+- Communicates with the Arduino for laser intensity control
+- Performs speckle pattern analysis
+- Provides auto-adjustment capabilities

+To run it:

 ```bash
 cd laser_speckle_UI
 python updated_widget.py
 ```

-Features:
-- Capture images from Basler camera with configurable exposure
-- Analyze speckle contrast with advanced algorithms
-- Automatic ROI selection
-- Auto-adjustment of laser intensity based on analysis
-- Save and visualize analysis results
+**Note:** When using `updated_widget.py`, you don't need to separately run the simple UI or upload Arduino code - it handles all communication with both the camera and Arduino.

-### User Controlled UI (Simple)
+### Alternative: Simple Laser Control UI

-A simple UI for manually controlling laser intensity:
+The simple UI is an alternative, minimal interface just for controlling laser intensity.
+Only use this if you're not using the main application:

 ```bash
 cd user_controlled_UI
 python UI.py
 ```

-Features:
-- Slider for manually adjusting laser intensity
-- Real-time feedback of laser current and temperature
-- Current vs. Voltage plotting
+For this simple UI to work, you must first upload the `user_controlled_UI.ino` sketch to your Arduino.

 ### Camera Setup/Testing